cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 clone(jail, stack_memory(), SIGCHLD, 0)
 ```

-First parameter is our entry point function, *second* parameter is a function to allocate some stack memory for our process, *third* (SIGCHLD) we are telling the Linux that we want the parent to be notified when this process finish and the the purpose of the *fourth* and last one, necessary if we want to pass arguments to the ```jail``` in this case we pass just ```0```.
+First parameter is our entry point function, *second* parameter is a function to allocate some stack memory for our process, *third* (SIGCHLD) we are telling the Linux that we want the parent to be notified when this process finish and the purpose of the *fourth* and last one, necessary if we want to pass arguments to the ```jail``` in this case we pass just ```0```.

 ```